 The New Parisienne

-Lindsey Tramuta, author of The New Paris, has added follow-up book to our bookshelves: The New Parisienne.
+Lindsey Tramuta, author of The New Paris, has added follow-up book to our future bookshelves (delayed but on the way!): The New Parisienne.
 Find out all about it here.

 Don't Be A Tourist In Paris